luisalicea7/gpt_x/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+### Update Sept 2023: Project is ready to be deployed.
+Mobile Responsiveness is the only big part missing.
+Also some new features are coming like deleteChat and the ability to change between GPT3.5 and GPT4 models.

 ### Development in process by Luis R. Alicea Ortiz

 ### As part of developer portfolio